 Who is eligible?

-Children ages 6-12 are eligible to participate in the program with enrollment limited to those who meet certain criteria.
+Children in kindergarten through fifth grade are eligible to participate in the program with enrollment limited to those who meet certain criteria.
 Referrals can be made by school personnel, mental health professionals, physicians or parents.

 The program is implemented by highly-trained, undergraduate paraprofessional therapists, students pursuing advanced degrees in psychology, and educational specialists.
 Doctoral level psychologists supervise the psychosocial and behavioral aspects of the program, while developmental pediatricians and/ or primary care physicians supervise the medical aspects of the program.
 In general, there are five staff members for every group of 15 children.
 If medically indicated, the Summer Treatment Program staff will also evaluate the effectiveness of the child’s medication.
 The program uses only treatments that have been well-documented and shown to be effective through research.
 However, our program staff continues to carefully evaluate treatment effectiveness, both at the individual level and for the program as a whole.